Tetrakern/fictioneer/FILTERS.md

 Filters the chapter message array passed to `fictioneer_discord_send_message()` in `_module-discord.php` before it is encoded as JSON.
 Allows you to customize the webhook message.
 If made falsy, the message will not be sent.

 **Parameters:**
-* 'message' (array) – The message and fields posted to the Discord webhook.
+* $message (array) – The message and fields posted to the Discord webhook.
   * 'content' (string) - The actual discord message.
   * 'embeds' (array) - Array of array with embedded items.
 Only uses the `0` index item.
     * `0` (array) - First item in the array of embeds.